 VR for smartphones is a bit of a gimmick really - although a really fun one!
 If you’re really into your VR then a smartphone-based headset isn’t going to cut it for very long.
 Smartphone VR isn’t quite on a par with other types of VR headsets.
 If you really can afford it, the Oculus Go is a much better option with so much more to offer.

 This type of headset is unique.
-In fact, the only VR headset of this type is the Oculus Quest and the Oculus Quest 2.
+In fact, the only VR headset of this type is the Oculus Quest and the newer Oculus Quest 2.
 This revolutionary design means you can use the headset both tethered and as a standalone device (hybrid) so you can experience VR attached to your PC, as well as being wire-free.
 The advantage of being tethered offers players additional titles they can’t get on standalone headsets.
-Essentially, you connect the Quest to your PC via the Oculus Link cable in order to access both the Oculus Dash and the Oculus Home interface, extending your game library, allowing you to play Oculus Rift games too.
+Essentially, you connect the Quest to your PC via the Oculus Link cable in order to access both the Oculus Dash and the Oculus Home interface, extending your game library, allowing you to play the best Oculus Rift games too.
 Oculus also released hand and finger tracking for both the Quest and Quest 2, which is pretty cool.

 Game data, or VR content for a better word, gets stored on the device’s own memory drive.
 There are two storage options: on the original Quest the standard headset has two storage capacities, 64GB and a 128GB option.
 The newer Oculus Quest 2 also offers a 64GB, with the option to 'Go Large' at a whopping 256GD.